Don’t we all wish there were more than 24 hours in a day?

 There’s no better way to tackle your day than to address your hardest task first.
 You might have heard the phrase “eat the frog.”

-Essentially, when you start your day with the most difficult task — aka the frog — your day can only get better.
+Start with the most difficult task — aka the frog — and your day can only get better.

 It’s easy to struggle with this one — especially on a Monday or if I’m low on sleep.
 But the rush from knowing that you’ve tackled what’s most important before lunch is unmatched as you sail through your easier to-dos later.